hivemq/helm-charts/charts/hivemq-platform-operator/README.md

-# HiveMQ Platform Operator (new)
+# HiveMQ Platform Operator

 This Helm chart bootstraps the HiveMQ Platform Operator deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 This chart also installs the HiveMQ Platform Custom Resource Definition (CRD).

 The HiveMQ Platform Operator installs, updates and manages HiveMQ Platform clusters.
 The HiveMQ MQTT Platform makes it easy to move data to and from connected devices in a fast, efficient, and reliable manner.

 See the HiveMQ [documentation](https://docs.hivemq.com/hivemq-platform-operator/) for more details.

 ## Prerequisites